 Employers in Romania are not required to pay severance upon termination.

 Navigating employee terminations and handling severance packages can be complicated for companies expanding overseas for the first time.
-Horizons’ Romania PEO can mitigate risk for foreign companies and provide guidance through this process.
+New Horizons’ Romania PEO can mitigate risk for foreign companies and provide guidance through this process.

 🏦 Taxation in Romania

 Employees and employers in Romania must both contribute a percentage of salaries to different social funds:

 - Social security fund: Employers contribute 20.8%, employees contribute between 31.3% and 41.3%.